William George Aston: Korea

 In 1884, Aston was the first European diplomatic representative to reside in Korea.
 Political instability caused him to leave in 1885.
 In 1885–1887, Aston continued Korean language studies in Tokyo with Kim Chae-guk.
 This Korean teacher composed a number of stories for Aston to use as practice.
 Aston donated these manuscript versions of Korean folk tales to the Asiatic Museum in St. Petersburg, Russia and they were published in 2004.
-This part of Aston's personal collection is now preserved in the Academy of Sciences in St Petersburg.
+This part of Aston's personal collection is now preserved in the Institute of Oriental Manuscripts of the Russian Academy of Sciences in St Petersburg.

 Later years

 After retiring from the consular service, Aston published books on Japanese literature and Japanese religion as well as a number of articles on Korean subjects.
 He died 22 November 1911 at Beer, Devon.
 Along with the Japanese books already mentioned Aston's substantial collection of Chinese and Korean books was acquired by Cambridge University Library after his death.